Brighton (Qld)

 Brighton has moderate levels of nearby infrastructure activity, ranking in the top 50% nationally

-Changes in local infrastructure significantly impact an area's performance.
-AreaSearch has identified 11 projects likely to affect the region.
-Notable ones are Emerald Park Townhouses, Formosa by Ausbuild - Murrumba Downs, Bruce Highway Gateway Motorway to Dohles Rocks Road Upgrade Stage 1, and Highfields Estate.
-The following list details those most relevant.
+Changes to local infrastructure significantly impact an area's performance.
+AreaSearch has identified ten projects likely affecting the region.
+Notable ones are Emerald Park Townhouses, Formosa by Ausbuild at Murrumba Downs, Bruce Highway Gateway Motorway to Dohles Rocks Road Upgrade Stage 1, and Highfields Estate.
+The following details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.